anita-owens/anita-owens/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an Analytics Engineer at last-mile delivery giant [Instabee](https://instabee.com/) in Stockholm.
+💼 I'm currently an Analytics Engineer at last-mile delivery giant [Instabee](https://instabee.com/) (Instabox, Budbee) in Stockholm.
+I have over 8 years of experience in data and analytics across diverse industries including logistics, e-commerce, financial services, and telecom.

+💻 Skills:

-I currently work in dbt, Snowflake, FiveTran, Google Cloud Platform and Tableau.
+I currently work with dbt, Snowflake, FiveTran, Google Cloud Platform, Github and Tableau.

-I also have exeprience in Python, R, and BigQuery.
+I also have exeprience with A/B Testing, Python/R, Google Analytics 360/GA4, Google Marketing Platform, BigQuery.

-📫 How to reach me: www.linkedin.com/in/anitaowens
+🔗 Connect with Me:

+    LinkedIn: www.linkedin.com/in/anitaowens
+    Medium: anitaowens.medium.com

+Feel free to reach out for collaboration opportunities or to discuss anything data-related! 📊✨